+If you did not create a project where WebLogic Server will run, select the default project.
 The clsetup utility finds the names of reverse proxy instances and prompts you to specify one to configure.

-7. Type the number that corresponds to the reverse proxy server instance to configure, and press Return.
+8. Type the number that corresponds to the reverse proxy server instance to configure.